kubernetes/community/events/elections/README.md

     - How is $candidate doing so far?
 (PS - we don't know anyway)
     - Who are your favorite candidates?
 - Recommend election dates to be approved by the Steering Committee
-- Generate the voter guide
+- Generate the voter guide and list of voters according to the criteria for that year's election
+- Generate exemption form for non-code contributors to apply for voting
+  - Review and commit applicants to approved voter's list at least once a week until the election begins
 - Track candidates
 - Monitor kubernetes-dev for nominations and endorsements
   - Keep track of nominees in a spreadsheet